deejay-hub/timeline-lwc/README.md

 #### Does it support Person Accounts?

-No. The component will work on the Account page layout for Person Accounts but will not show Tasks that are related to the contact unless the What Id field is populated with the Person Account Id.
+Yes.
+We have included values for the parent object 'PersonAccount' this will automatically be applied to any Account where the IsPersonAccount field is true.
+Since PersonAccounts can have relationships through ContactId or AccountId to their corresponding related records we have included metadata types for both.
+So you can choose to plot related cases where the AccountId, ContactId or both are populated.

 #### Does it support Files / Notes / Attachments?

+Yes.
 Files and Notes (sometimes referred to as enhanced Notes) are supported.
 We have added any record in the ContentDocumentLink object.

 #### Does it support External Objects / Big Objects?